Binyam-maker/Binyam-maker/README.md

 # Hi there!
 - 👋  I’m Binyam
-- 👀 I’m interested in Mern stack
+- 👀 I’m interested in MEARN stack
-- 🌱 I’m currently learning React ecosystem
+- 🌱 I’m currently learning Typescript app development
-- 💞️ I’m looking to collaborate on Mern projects
+- 💞️ I’m looking to collaborate on WEb App projects
-- 📫 How to reach me ...
+- 📫 You can reach me through twitter

 ## 🛠️  Skills